dpi0/0x3110/README.md

 Also, I've removed its display so it's kinda a leaner C64.

-Services that are meant to be run are present in `./compose.yaml`.
-To spin up: `docker compose up -d` in the root directory.
+## Directory Structure

+- Services are defined using individual compose files in `./services`.
+Like for Jellyfin we have `./services/compose-jellyfin.yaml`
+- The "entrypoint" file `./compose.yaml` allows me easily "enable/disable" each service by simply commenting out that service.
+- Immich, being the beast it is, needed it's own seperate directory in `./services/immich/`
-I've obviously excluded all instances of `.env` file from this repository.
+- I've obviously excluded all instances of `.env` file from this repository.
 Fill it with your own values.

-The "archived" services are in `./services/` which I don't intend to run ATM.
-Barring `./services/immich/` (this beast needed it's own directory and separate configuration).

-For some services (like beets) which needed a long and separate configuration file, they have the `./config/` directory to them.
+- For some services (like beets) which needed a long and separate configuration file, they have the `./config/` directory to them.

-Helper scripts (for notifications, alerting etc.) are placed in `./scripts/`.
+- Helper scripts (for notifications, alerting etc.) are placed in `./scripts/`.

 Wiki for most services is present below.